Thrive Tokyo’s Purpose

 Professional Bio

 Katheryn Gronauer is an Executive Coach specializing in Leadership, Culture, and Wellness.
-Her primary website for coaching is www.katheryngronauer.com.
+Her personal website is www.katheryngronauer.com.

 Regarding culture, Katheryn helps professionals learn how to understand the work culture in Japan through private training.
 She is an ICF-certified coach with certifications in leadership and wellness coaching from the Center for Executive Coaching and the Institute for Integrative Nutrition.
 More importantly, she grew up between Japan and the US with first-hand experience growing up with Japanese culture and understanding objectively what is different from others.